Beyond topography: Topographic regularization improves robustness and reshapes representations in convolutional neural networks: Discussion

 \section{Discussion}

-We studied how topographic constraints impact computational properties of shallow CNNs when incorporated in the context of end-to-end training.
-We focused on two types of local spatial constraints: activation similarity (AS) that encourages correlated activation patterns between adjacent units, and weight similarity (WS) that encourages formation of similar afferent weight vectors in adjacent units.
-Our three objectives were to evaluate: (1) robustness to weight perturbations and generalization under noisy or degraded input images, (2) representational compactness, and (3) spatial organization.
-Overall, we found that (1) the WS models were more robust to noise, especially under strong spatial constraints; (2) they were less compact but produced greater input sensitivity; and (3) they showed better spatial organization, with similar units located closer together and had smoother transition.
+We studied how topographic regularization impacts robustness and representational characteristics of shallow CNNs when applied during end-to-end training.
+We focused on two local topographic losses: activation similarity (AS), which encourages high Pearson correlation between neighboring units’ activation vectors (computed across inputs), and weight similarity (WS), which encourages similarity among adjacent units' incoming (afferent) weight vectors.
+Our main objectives were to evaluate (1) robustness to readout-weight perturbations and input corruptions, and (2) representational properties including the entropy, sparsity, similarity profiles of the weights and activations, effective dimensionality, the emergence of class-selective (expert) units, and the spatial organization of responses on the 2D grid including smoothness and functional localization.

+The following main findings emerge: (1) Overall, AS and WS models produced greater robustness to input corruption as compared to control models; (2) WS models were more robust to perturbations of the readout (classifier) weight matrix, accompanied by higher activation entropy and lower activation sparsity (lower PoZ); (3) WS models produced better spatial organization, with stronger functional localization and smoother spatial variation on the grid; (4) Both AS and WS changed the distribution of pairwise correlations, consistent with the objectives of the two regularizer, but AS did not produce smooth activation maps on the 2D grid.